 It may have not been so much that people buy their kid’s toys no matter what as other factors that made Hasbro stock go up in the 2008 bear market.

 During the year they acquired Cranium and signed an agreement with Universal Pictures to produce several films.
 They also had good performance from their licensed brands.

 Plus, like beer, movies are a great escape during bad times.
 And it’s cheaper to watch a movie than many other forms of entertainment.

 Americans need their medicine, perhaps to counter all the increased McDonald’s hamburger and fries consumption in 2008.
 And again, the fact that insurance companies (or the government) pay for most medicine helps pharmaceutical sales during recessions.
 (What an interesting society we live in.)

 Amgen – AMGN

-For example, Amgen was up 24.3% beating the S&P 500 by 62.8%.
+For example, Amgen was up 24.3% in the 2008 bear market beating the S&P 500 by 62.8%.
 Revenue was up 3% in 2008 since consumers need medicine regardless of the economy.
 Amgen, however, smartly bought back their stock shares during the financial crisis helping boost the stock price.
 Amgen’s stock rose in 2008 due to both the demand for medicine and the share buybacks.

 Celgene – CELG

-Celgene’s revenue grew 59% in 2008 demonstrating again that medicine is one thing consumers won’t go without.
+Celgene’s revenue grew 59% in 2008 demonstrating again that medicine is one thing consumers won’t or can’t go without.

 Gilead – GILD